merthidayetoglu/CommBench/README.md

 #### Communicator

 The benchmarking pattern is registered into a persistent communicator.
 The data type must be provided at compile time with the template parameter ``T``.
 Communication library for the implementation must be specified at this stage because the communicator builds specific data structures accordingly.
 Current options are ``MPI``, ``XCCL``, and ``IPC``.
-The choice ``XCCL`` is to enable vendor-provided collective communication library, such as NCCL for the CUDA port, RCCL for the HIP port, or OneCCL for the SYCL port.
+The choice ``XCCL`` is to enable vendor-provided collective communication library, such as NCCL for the CUDA port, RCCL for the HIP port, or OneCCL for the OneAPI port.
 The choice ``IPC`` is enables one-sided put protocol by default.
 For enabling get protocol, we included the ``IPC_get`` option.

 ```cpp
 template <typename T>